 Population and Conservation Biology

-In addition to receiving training in theoretical, experimental and practical aspects of population and conservation science, the program introduces students to contemporary issues in the field through population biology seminars.
+The program introduces students to contemporary issues in population and conservation biology through population biology seminars.
 The seminars allow small groups of students to study closely with faculty members with similar research interests and create a scholarly cohort that becomes an integral component of the scientific community at Texas State.

 |Degree||Hours||Thesis Option||Minor Option|